autogluon/autogluon/docs/tutorials/tabular_prediction/tabular-faq.md

 ### Issues not addressed here

-First search to see if your issue is addressed in the other [tutorials](index.html)/[documentation](../../api/autogluon.task.html), or the [Github issues](https://github.com/awslabs/autogluon/issues).
+First search to see if your issue is addressed in our [tutorials](index.html)/[examples](https://github.com/awslabs/autogluon/tree/master/examples/tabular)/[documentation](../../api/autogluon.task.html), or the [Github issues](https://github.com/awslabs/autogluon/issues).
 If it is not there, please open a [new Github Issue](https://github.com/awslabs/autogluon/issues/new) and clearly state your issue.
 If you have a bug, please include: your code (call `fit(..., verbosity=4)` which will print more details), the output printed during the code execution, and information about your operating system, Python version, and installed packages (output of `pip freeze`).